paulmaunders/delivery-slot-bot/README.md

 * pushover_notification_users[] - Array of Pushover user keys who wish to receive push notifications

 ## Usage
-Run delivery-slot.js with node from inside the project folder
+Run from inside the project folder

-    node delivery-slots.js
+    yarn start

+Or alternatively via docker

+    docker-compose up

 The script should output a list of dates, and whether any slots are available, e.g.